650:485 section 01

 (kernel, shells, users, groups, processes, etc), system installation and

-configuration (disk partitions, GRUB boot manager, Debian Package Manager, APT), introduction to networking (protocols, IP addresses, Address
+configuration (disk partitions, GRUB boot manager, Debian and Red Hat Package Managers), introduction to networking (protocols, IP addresses, Address

 Resolution Protocol (ARP), subnets and routing, network ports),